Special Weather Statement issued for Wind River Basin by NWS - News Break

 Special Weather Statement issued for Wind River Basin by NWS

-Effective: 2021-05-18 14:19:00 MDT Expires: 2021-05-19 18:45:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Brief heavy rainfall is occurring with this storm.
+Effective: 2021-05-18 14:19:00 MDT Expires: 2021-05-19 18:15:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Brief heavy rainfall is also occurring with this storm.
 Frequent cloud to ground lightning is occurring with this storm.
 Lightning can strike 10 miles away from a thunderstorm.
 Seek a safe shelter inside a building or vehicle.
 If on or near Boysen Reservoir, get out of the water and move indoors or inside a vehicle.
 Remember, lightning can strike out to 10 miles from the parent thunderstorm.
 If you can hear thunder, you are close enough to be struck by lightning.
 Move to safe shelter now!
 Do not be caught on the water in a thunderstorm.
 Persons in campgrounds should consider seeking sturdy shelter until this storm passes.
-Target Area: Wind River Basin SIGNIFICANT WEATHER ADVISORY FOR EAST CENTRAL FREMONT COUNTY UNTIL 645 PM MDT At 614 PM MDT, Doppler radar was tracking a strong thunderstorm 7 miles southeast of Hidden Valley, or 8 miles south of Shoshoni, moving northeast at 20 mph.
+Target Area: Wind River Basin SIGNIFICANT WEATHER ADVISORY FOR EAST CENTRAL FREMONT COUNTY UNTIL 615 PM MDT At 549 PM MDT, Doppler radar was tracking a strong thunderstorm near Hidden Valley, or 7 miles northeast of Riverton, moving northeast at 30 mph.
 Pea size hail and wind gusts up to 50 mph will be possible with this storm.
-This strong thunderstorm will be near Shoshoni around 635 PM MDT.
+This strong thunderstorm will be near Boysen State Park around 555 PM MDT.
+Hidden Valley around 600 PM MDT.
+Shoshoni around 615 PM MDT.
 Other locations impacted by this storm include Bonneville.alerts.weather.gov